MPFEConsultancy/mpfeconsultancy.github.io/blog/_posts/2025-04-09-azure-container-services.md

 > Deploy and scale containers on managed Kubernetes

 Kubernetes (often shortened as "K8s") is an open-source container orchestration platform.
 It automates the deployment, scaling and management of containerized applications.
-You can build and run your open Kubernetes cluster, but this can involve a lot of complexity and the burden of ongoing maintenance.
+You can build and run your own Kubernetes cluster, but this can involve a lot of complexity and the burden of ongoing maintenance.
 [Azure Kubernetes Service (AKS)](https://azure.microsoft.com/en-us/products/kubernetes-service), simplifies this by offering Kubernetes as a managed service, meaning Microsoft are responsible for the underlying infrastructure, maintenance and patching.

 ![AKS control plane and nodes](/assets/img/aks-control-plane-and-nodes.png)